-It has been known for some time that a sideeffect of the use of anticoagulant rodenticides in the countryside is that some barn owls carry rodenticide residues in their bodies.
-An annual record of this contamination is kept by the Centre for Ecology and Hydrology (CEH) through the Predatory Bird Monitoring Scheme (PBMS) (https:// wiki.ceh.ac.uk/display/pbms/Home).
-This work has been funded by the Campaign for Responsible Rodenticide Use (CRRU) UK since 2015.
+It has been known for some time that a side-effect of the use of anticoagulant rodenticides in the countryside is that some barn owls carry rodenticide residues in their bodies.
+An annual record of this contamination is kept by the Centre for Ecology and Hydrology (CEH) through the Predatory Bird Monitoring Scheme (PBMS) (https://wiki.ceh.ac.uk/display/pbms/Home).